bennof/docker-strapi4-postgres-alpine/README.md

 ## Docker Container

-a docker node container ist used with a startup script `docker-init.sh`.
+a docker node container is used with a startup script `docker-init.sh`.
 This script starts or installs strapi inside the container.
-The installation folder is exported.
+Installation folder is exported.

 ## TODO

 * integrate letsencrypt to be automatically applied (script or nginx container mod)
 * nextjs and other (?) frontend helper
+* suggestions

 ## Further Information